MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/extending-btarn-with-a-new-pip.md

 manager: "anneta"
 ---
 # Extending BTARN with a New PIP
-This topic describes how to extend [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] with a new Partner Interface Process (PIP) schema.
+This topic describes how to extend Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] with a new Partner Interface Process (PIP) schema.
 This lets you add a schema based on a RosettaNet PIP when that PIP is not associated with any of the schemas installed by the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] Setup program.

  When you extend [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] with a new PIP, you deploy the new schema in its own assembly.
 You can also modify an existing schema that is deployed within the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] RNPIPs assembly.
 For more information, see [Modifying an Existing PIP in RNPIPs](../../adapters-and-accelerators/accelerator-rosettanet/modifying-an-existing-pip-in-rnpips.md).